gyselax/gyselalibxx/assets/.doxy/gyselalibxx/gyselalibxx/classAdvectionFieldFinder.md

 ### function operator()

-_Compute the advection field from a spline representation of_  _solution.
+_Compute the advection field from a spline representation of_ \(\phi\) _solution.
 The B-splines basis used is the cross-product of two 1D B-splines basis._
 ```C++
 inline void AdvectionFieldFinder::operator() (
     host_t< Spline2D > electrostatic_potential_coef,